FordPipatkittikul/LearningGit/README.md

 ## Basic command line
     cd : Change directory

-    cd .. : Change to previous directory
+    cd .. : Change to previous directoryy

     echo "some message" >> <target>: Append some message to target